nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The show lab results feature allows the user to view the lab result list of a particular student.
+The show lab results feature allows the CS2100 TA to view the lab result list of a particular student.
 Its implementation introduces the following classes:

 * `ShowCommand`that extends `Command`